4. How often should I bathe my newborn?

 - Fold diapers below the cord to keep urine from soaking it.

 Call the doctor if your baby cries when you touch the cord.
-She may have an infection.
-Redness at the base and foul-smelling, yellow liquid are also signs of infection.
+She might have an infection.
+Redness at the base and foul-smelling, yellow liquid are also warning signs of infection.

 6. How should I care for my baby's circumcision?

 Your son's penis will be quite red for a few days.
 This should disappear within about a week.
-If it gets worse or you are worried, call your doctor.
+If it gets worse or you're worried, call your doctor.

 - Keep your baby's penis clean, especially after a dirty diaper.
 Use just water, or a mild cleanser and water, as needed.